Khufu: Pyramid complex

 Khufu's pyramid was surrounded by an enclosure wall, with each segment 33 ft in distance from the pyramid.
 On the eastern side, directly in front of the pyramid, Khufu's mortuary temple was built.
 Its foundation was made of black basalt, a great part of which is still preserved.
 Pillars and portals were made of red granite and the ceiling stones were of white limestone.
 Today nothing remains but the foundation.
 From the mortuary temple a causeway 0.43 miles long once connected to the valley temple.
 The valley temple was possibly made of the same stones as the mortuary temple, but since even the foundation is not preserved, the original form and size of the valley temple remain unknown.

 On the eastern side of the pyramid lies the East Cemetery of the Khufu necropolis, containing the mastabas of princes and princesses.
 Three small satellite pyramids, belonging to the queens Hetepheres (G1-a), Meritites I (G1-b) and possibly Henutsen (G1-c) were erected at the southeast corner of Khufu's pyramid.
 Close behind the queens' pyramids G1-b and G1-c, the cult pyramid of Khufu was found in 2005.
 On the southern side of the Great Pyramid lie some further mastabas and the pits of the funerary boats of Khufu.
 On the western side lies the West Cemetery, where the highest officials and priests were interred.

 A possible part of Khufu's funerary complex is the famous Great Sphinx of Giza.
-It's a 241 × 66.6 ft large limestone statue in the shape of a recumbent lion with the head of a human, decorated with a royal Nemes headdress.
+It is a 241 × 66.6 ft large limestone statue in the shape of a recumbent lion with the head of a human, decorated with a royal Nemes headdress.
 The Sphinx was directly hewn out of the plateau of Giza and originally painted with red, ochre, green and black.
 To this day it is passionately disputed as to who exactly gave the order to build it: the most probable candidates are Khufu, his elder son Djedefra and his younger son Khaefra.
 One of the difficulties of a correct attribution lies in the lack of any perfectly preserved portrait of Khufu.
 The faces of Djedefre and Khaefra are both similar to that of the Sphinx, but they do not match perfectly.
 Another riddle is the original cultic and symbolic function of the Sphinx.
 Much later it was called Heru-im-Akhet (Hârmachís; "Horus at the horizon") by the Egyptians and Abu el-Hὀl ("father of terror") by the Arabians.
 It might be that the Sphinx, as an allegoric and mystified representation of the king, simply guarded the sacred cemetery of Giza.